-With that in mind, let’s turn our attention to another type of mistake that authors make with some frequency: Circular Arguments.
-Occasionally referred to as “circular reasoning,” these arguments commit a singular, recognizable error where the author’s stated conclusion (belief) is supported primarily, or even exclusively, by a premise that is the same as the conclusion.
+With that in mind, let’s turn our attention to another type of mistake authors make with some frequency: Circular Arguments.
+Occasionally referred to as “circular reasoning,” these arguments commit a singular, recognizable error that the author’s stated conclusion (belief) is supported primarily, or exclusively, by a premise that is the same as the conclusion.
 In other words, the author assumes as true (gives the premise as a truth) what is intended to be proven (the conclusion).
 This is a somewhat tricky idea to grasp in the abstract, so let me give you a simple example of what this might look like:

 “The New England Patriots are the best football team because they’re better than the other teams.”

 Do you see the restatement of just one idea in both the conclusion and its premise?
 When constructing an argument, the author gave the premise as factual and attempted to draw a valid, fully supported conclusion.
 So, the conclusion must follow from the premises.
 But, if I’m trying to prove that “the Patriots are the b est,” I need to provide actual evidence for that belief rather than simply saying it’s true in a premise.
 That’s how circular reasoning works.
 The conclusion given is based on an identical premise, which the author believed without evidence.
 The “circularity” is based on the idea that when you question the conclusion, the author points to the premise.
 Then, when you question the belief in that premise, the author gives you the conclusion.
 This can go on forever without any actual evidence to show the truth of either.

 See if you can spot the circularity in another example:

 “I must be telling the truth, since I’m not lying.”

 How would you know I’m telling the truth?
 Well, according to me, in this example, it’s because I say I’m not lying.
 But, you have no reason to believe the premise (not lying) any more than believing the conclusion (telling the truth).